iberatkaya/notes-app/README.md

 # Simple Notes

 Simple Notes is an note taking iOS app built with UIKit.
 It is a client for the Node.js REST API I built named [Notes Server](https://github.com/iberatkaya/notes-server).
-Simple Notes is available on the [App Store](https://apps.apple.com/us/app/simple-notes-save-notes/id1566712582).

 ## Table of contents